eladkarako/exiftool-source/README.md

          issued and the document is not processed.
 This option is ignored if a password is not required.

-    -progress
+    -progress[:[*TITLE*]]
-         Show file progress count in messages.
+         Show the progress when processing files.
 The progress count appears in brackets after the name of each processed file, and gives the current file number and the total number of files to be processed.
-         Implies the -v0 option, which prints the name of each processed file when writing.
+         Implies the -v0 option if *TITLE* is not used, printing the name of each processed file when writing.
 When combined with the -if option, the total count includes all files before the condition is applied, but files that fail the condition will not have their names printed.

+         If followed by a colon (ie. -progress:), the console window title is set according to the specified *TITLE* string.
+If no *TITLE* is given, a default *TITLE* string of "ExifTool %p%%" is assumed.
+In the string, %f represents the file name, %p is the progress as a percent, %r is the progress as a ratio, %##b is a progress bar of width "##" (20 characters if "##" is omitted), and %% is a % character.
+May be combined with the normal -progress option to also show the progress count in console messages.
+(Note: For this feature to function correctly on Mac/Linux, stderr must go to the console.)

     -q (-quiet)
          Quiet processing.
 One -q suppresses normal informational messages,